Salter Bros. Collection

 Topics of future research include Ballarat manufacturers: Sunshine / H.V.McKay, Jelbart, Jas Smith, Deutscher, Bulldog, Bruce & McClure and the list goes on.

-The other part of the website is the reproduction of high quality posters relating to engines, motor-cycles, automobiles and machinery.
+The other part of the website is the reproduction of high quality products relating to engines, motor-cycles, automobiles and machinery.

 How It All Began